RichardBacon/dev-news/README.md

 The hosted app: [Dev News](https://dev-news-frontend.netlify.app/)

 This repo is for the frontend web app.
-The repo for the backend API can be found here: [Dev News API](https://github.com/RichardJonBacon/dev-news-api).
+The repo for the backend API can be found here: [Dev News API](https://github.com/RichardBacon/dev-news-api).

 ## Description

 A mock news and discussion site for developers, inspired by [Reddit](https://www.reddit.com/) and [DEV Community](https://dev.to/).

-This app was initially created as a project for the [Northcoders](https://northcoders.com/) Coding Bootcamp as a method of learning and demonstrating knowledge of professional full-stack development.

 ## Functionality